AppliedAcousticsChalmers/nidaqmxAio/README.md

 ### Prerequisites

 You need to be able to run python scripts on your system with version >3.6 installed. nidaqmx supports only Windows OS.
-Python prerequisites: numpy, matplotlib, collections, colorednoise, nidaqmx.
+Python prerequisites: numpy, matplotlib, collections, colorednoise, time, nidaqmx.

 ### Usage